 Big banks are making critical risk management decisions with data that is often old, incomplete or even inaccurate.
-In fact, roughly half of the 30 globally systemically important banks believe they will failto comply with important risk data aggregation principles by the January 2016 deadline, according to a recent survey by the Basel Committee for Bank Supervision.
-The other 50% say they will not be able to comply with all the principles, and in some will barely scrape by.
+In fact, roughly half of the 30 globally systemically important banks believe they will failto comply with important risk data aggregation principles by the January 2016 deadline, according to a recent survey by the Basel Committee on Banking Supervision.
+The other 50% say they will not be able to comply with all the principles, and some will barely scrape by.

 This is bad news for the safety of the global financial system.
 Banks' regulatory reporting and public risk data only have value to the market if the information is accurate and timely.
 And risk managers are unable to minimize their risks and make effective resolution plans without reliable data.
 Indeed, the Basel Committee found that in the years leading to the global financial crisis, banks' information technology and data architecture were inadequate to support prompt and accurate identification and measurement of financial risks.

 More than seven years have now passed since the crisis.
 But despite the billions of dollars that the financial industry has spent improving IT architecture, banks have failed to prioritize risk data management.